 PRACTICE AND GAMES:

-Cheerleading will begin holding practices starting Monday, August 3,2015.
-They will be held Monday through Friday evening at [location to be determined] from 5:30 pm to 7:30 pm until school starts.
+Cheerleading will begin holding practices starting TBD.
+They will be held Monday through Friday evening at [Kendall /Fox Run :location will be communicated ] from 5:30 pm to 7:30 pm until school starts.
 Participants are expected to arrive at least 15 minutes prior to practice.

 Attendance is extremely important.
 Ten practices are required before a cheerleader can cheer at a game.
 This is a minimum requirement and does not reflect on the actual time required to prepare an individual player or team for the games and competition.
 It is imperative to emphasize the importance of pre-season practices.
 In addition to conditioning requirements placed on the program by National rules, instruction of the basic fundamentals is provided at this time.
 If extended absenteeism occurs, it may have a significant effect on the game/competition readiness and cheering time of a participant.
 In addition to conditioning and learning sideline cheers, the cheerleaders will begin learning their competition routine.
 If your child will be absent, you must notify their head coach.
 In keeping with the team concept and physical demands of the sport, consistent attendance at summer practices cannot be overemphasized.